 As part of our series, “Understanding the Ins and Outs of Credit Card Processing” we explain what a payment gateway is and its importance in the payment process.

-The role of the Payment Gateway is that of a secure information conduit that complies with credit card processing security rules and regulations.
-Once the card information is entered, the Payment Gateway transmits the card data to the Network who then passes it on to the card’s issuing bank for authorization.
+A payment gateway is a crucial component for businesses, especially those just starting out, that allows you to securely and conveniently accept online payments from your customers.
+It acts as a virtual point-of-sale terminal, facilitating the transfer of money from your customers’ bank accounts or credit cards to your business account.
+Think of it as the digital equivalent of a card swipe machine you might find in a physical store.
+The role of the payment gateway is that of a secure information conduit that complies with credit card processing security rules and regulations.
+Once the card information is entered, the payment gateway transmits the card data to the card network that then passes it on to the card’s issuing bank for authorization.

-Most payment gateways accomplish this in a few seconds with these steps:
+Most payment gateways accomplish a payment transaction in a few seconds with these steps:

 - Encryption: Between the user’s browser and the server of the retailer, a payment gateway will encrypt (encode for private use) data for exclusive use between seller and buyer.